YOUR EMINENT DOMAIN ATTORNEYS

 Contact Us

-Before going alone against the State let us give you our opinion.
-It is our pledge that we will provide a free case review for any individual or business facing eminent domain or condemnation.
-Contact us now at 888-318-3761
+Before you go up against Illinois alone, let us give you our opinion.
+We pledge to provide a free case review for any individual or business facing eminent domain or condemnation.
+Contact us now at 888-318-3761.

-* DIsclaimer: Form submission doesn’t constitute a client-attorney relationship/contract.
+* Disclaimer: Form submission doesn’t constitute a client-attorney relationship/contract.